 Once grown, you will have the rest of their life to spend playing and engaging in higher impact exercise, longer jogs.
 Keep it calm while they're still little baby puppies and give the gift that can only be given once.

-This xray is of a 4 month old puppy that a family adopted from me.
+This Xray is of a 4-month-old puppy that a family adopted from me.
 You can see the serious break which had to be pinned in 2 places in order to be fixed.
 Also, note the spaces between the bones which are the unclosed growth plates.
-This terrible accident could of been prevented if the family would of not allowed the puppy to play with older, bigger dogs.
+This terrible accident could have been prevented if the family would have not allowed the puppy to play with older, bigger dogs.
 Rough play with dogs or adults can cause serious injuries.
 Several years ago, I had another family have their older puppy snap his leg in two by jumping off their bed.
 His leg had to be pinned to be fixed.
 Just remember, BE CAREFUL and remember they break easy when young.

 Coconut oil has many beneficial uses for dogs, as well as humans.